• Day 2: Wednesday, 6 May

 Room: ASPAZIJA + RAINIS

-The REScoop.eu Policy Team will unpack the contents of the hotly anticipated Citizens Energy Package from the European Commission, and analyse what opportunities it presents for energy communities and community-led projects.
+The REScoop.eu Policy Team will unpack the contents of the hotly anticipated Citizens Energy Package from the European Commission, and analyse what opportunities and challenges it presents for energy communities and community-led projects on the ground.

 • 10:30—11:00